MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ![OAuth Implicit Grant](oauth-implicit-1.png)

 When Postman is configured to *Authorize using browser* (see in next section), it currently uses `https://oauth.pstmn.io/v1/callback` as Redirect Url.
 Add this url in *Authorized Redirect Uris* in your OAuth Client configuration.
-If Postman uses a different url in the future, make sure to change it in your Genesys Cloud OAuth Client's configuration as well.
+If Postman changes the URL in the future, update it in your Genesys Cloud OAuth Client's configuration accordingly.

 ![OAuth Implicit Grant](oauth-implicit-2.png)